drduh/YubiKey-Guide/README.md

 ## Configure touch

-By default, YubiKey will perform cryptographic operations without requiring any action from the user after the key is unlocked once with the PIN.
+By default, cryptographic operations do not require any action from the user after YubiKey is unlocked with the User PIN.

-To require a touch for each key operation, use [YubiKey Manager](https://developers.yubico.com/yubikey-manager/) and the Admin PIN to set key policy.
+To require a touch for each operation, use [YubiKey Manager](https://developers.yubico.com/yubikey-manager/) and the Admin PIN to set key policy.

 Encryption: